-Transformers are not the only way to boost voltage; another method to the madness is a Cockroft-Walton multiplier, also known as the Villrad Cascade depending on your favorite dead scientist.
-CWs are used to turn high voltage into very high voltage, a task in where a transformer would not be suitable.
-Essentially it does the same job as a transformer boosting voltage while dropping current, but unlike a transformer a CW outputs DC rather than AC.
-A CW consists of stages, each stage consisting of of 2 ultrafast diodes and 2 high voltage capacitors.
-These stages are then stacked up to make a voltage multiplier.
+Transformers are not the only way one can boost voltage; another method to the madness is a Cockroft-Walton multiplier, or thes the Villard Cascade depending on your favorite dead scientist.
+“CWs”, as they are colloquially known, are a charge pump used to turn high voltage into very high voltage, a task in where transformers would not be suitable.
+Much like coupled inductors this circuit ‘trades’ current for voltage, but unlike a transformer, a CW outputs DC.

-In reality it takes several more AC cycles for the capacitors to charge up.
-How much the multiplier boosts the input voltage depends on the number of stages, and there is a simple formula for calculating the voltage boost:
+In reality it takes several more AC cycles for the capacitors to charge.
+How much the multiplier boosts the input voltage depends on the number of stages, and there is a simple formula for calculating such ideal voltage gain:

 Eout = Ein * √2 * n